 A beautiful place to go to school

-As one of the larger schools in our diocese, we aim to provide the highest standard of education with a strong focus on faith, moral & social development.
+As one of the larger schools in our diocese, we aim to provide the highest standard of education with a strong focus on faith, moral and social development.

 Happy well-balanced children